Fulop-Krisztian/netconfigs/Linux/- Commands/Command compendium.md

 > [!IMPORTANT]
 > Observed speed is measured from the perspective of the sending `dd` command, so it takes into account that compressed data is worth more.
 >
-> It does not, however, represent the actual data transferred over the network
+> It does not, however, represent the actual data transferred over the network (which should be lower than this due to compression)

 Tests ran for around 120 seconds each